rmautia/news/README.md

 * Github - rmautia

 ## License
-MIT
+- MIT
-Copyright (c) 2020 Raphael Nyangenya
+- Copyright (c) 2020 Raphael Nyangenya

 ------------

 ### Permission
-Permission i
+- Permission is hereby granted for further use of the application for development purposes.